clowdr-app/clowdr/services/actions/README.md

 ## Notes

-- The `package.json` in the `clowdr` root directory uses an NPM post-install hook to install dependencies in this directory too.
-  - This is also necessary for the Heroku build
 - The `Procfile` is used by Heroku to start this service.
 It exists in the `clowdr` root directory points at the compiled `build/server.js`.